AODQ/monte-toad/taskell.md

 - optional imgui integration with all plugins
 - openmp does not work properly when using nanort acceleration structure
 - better kernel control (can control when/how and what order kernels are dispatched)
+- at resolutions lower than 256 have higher strides
+- give % completion of a rendered image